gthomas-appfolio/appfolio-react-template/README.md

 This template can be used directly for the creation of new React apps in APM.

-## TODO:
+**TODO:**
-- APM bundle, naming, directories
+- Re-enable Babel treeshaking
-- Enable treeshaking
+- Add APM bundle, naming, directories

 #### Includes